 An Arabic independent non-profit online quarterly concerned with translating English fiction

 Albawtaka Review is an online magazine registered by http://www.fastdomain.com/ and its hosting services are provided by http://www.justhost.com/.
-All our data and contact information are compliant with the WDRP (Whois Data Retention Policy http://whois.net/whois/albawtaka.com) which we agreed to as part of The Domain Registration Agreement.
+All our data and contact information are compliant with the WDRP (Whois Data Retention Policy http://who.is/whois/albawtaka.com) which we agreed to as part of The Domain Registration Agreement.
 And as we obtain translation and publication permissions from copyright holders, all our online contents are in accordance with international copyright agreements, mainly, the Buenos Aires Convention and the Berne Convention for the Protection of Literary and Artistic Works.
+Once established, Albawtaka Organization (a non-profit organization) will be affiliated with Albawtaka Review.

 Albawtaka Review has cooperated/is cooperating with the following institutions.
 I'm forever grateful for their support: